ModelOriented/kernelshap/README.md

   - mlr3: `function(X) fit$predict_newdata(X)$response`
   - caret: `function(X) predict(fit, X)`
 - `bg_X`: The background data used to integrate out "switched off" features.
 It should have similar column structure as `X`.
 A good size is around $50-200$ rows.

+Additional arguments of `kernelshap()` can be used to control details of the algorithm.
+Usually, the defaults do not need to be touched.

 **Remarks**